Skip to main content

 Responsible AI in International Public Service Media

-• Led by Dr Kate Wright, University of Edinburgh
+• Led by Prof Kate Wright, University of Edinburgh

 • Partnered with Public Media Alliance